 - Assembling and preparing all the ingredients in advance is key when cooking Asian cuisine.
 Once you have all your components washed, peeled, chopped, trimmed, mixed, and sliced, you are ready to heat your pan and get cooking because dinner is now only moments away.

 Wash and slice vegetables

 - Prepare the bok choy by washing it thoroughly and chopping it into bite-sized pieces (including the green tops).

 - Prepare the broccoli by separating it into florets and cutting it into bite-sized pieces.

 - Peel the carrots and line them up to cut them into slices.

 - Peel and slice the onions.

-- Place the prepared veggies into bowls and set aside while preparing the sauce and beef.
+- Place the prepared veggies into bowls and set them aside while preparing the sauce and beef.

-- In a small bow, mix water and cornstarch, then combine all sauce ingredients, whisking together.
+- In a small bowl, mix water and cornstarch, then combine all sauce ingredients, whisking together.
 Set aside.